scaredos/cfresearch/README.md

 `cf_ch_verify`: `plat`

-### JS Challenge Generation
-- To generate a JavaScript challenge through CloudFlare, the browser will send a POST request to `cdn-cgi/challenge-platform/generate/ov1/..CloudFlare RAY ID.../...CloudFlare Challenge Sequence...
-- The CloudFlare Challenege Sequence is given by the challenge, sending the request will tell your browser to set the cookie.
-Failing the said challenge gives your browser a new cookie, the `cf_chal_retry=c` will tell CloudFlare to send you another challenge
-- The CloudFlare Challenge Sequence number is then given to you in a cookie named `cf_chl_1=` that is equal to the sequence number.

-- An example URI looks like `https://example.com/cdn-cgi/challenge-platform/generate/ov1/599aceb96f6373f1/35fde4ae886667b/`.

 ## CloudFlare hCaptcha Challenge
 The URI has not changed, but the POST data has. hCaptcha is the replacement for reCaptcha. hCaptcha uses the users input to train machine learning modles and neural networks, making the businesses that own the models pay the website owner.